North London’s best local parks

 What is it?
 Occupying 35 acres in Hackney’s Upper Clapton, this is London’s most beautiful, untouched local park.
 It’s a fantastic spot for pottering, picnicking, sunbathing, and non-strenuous sports.

 Why go?
-There’s a fountain, a bandstand, a graceful slope, tennis courts, a bowling green, a cricket pitch, outdoor chess boards, a children’s playground and a bit of tangled shrubbery for the kids to get lost in.
-There’s also an upscale fresh-juice-and-homemade-cake sort of café at the top, and a great greasy spoon by the river at the bottom.
+There’s a fountain, a bandstand, tennis courts, a bowling green, a cricket pitch, outdoor chess boards, a children’s playground and a bit of tangled shrubbery for the kids to get lost in.
+There’s also an upmarket park cafe for lunch fodder.

 Top tip On hot weekends, the stretch of river at the bottom of the park is a noisy jostle of boats of all shapes and sizes, from Victorian narrow barges to inflatable dinghies.
 The bridge across to the marshes makes for a great lookout post from which to watch the fun.